PhilaNgcamu/typescript-core-basics/typescript/Interfaces/README.md

 <h1>Interfaces</h1>

-- An **Type Aliases** is another alternative way to name an onject Type.
+- An **interface declaration** is another alternative way to name an object Type.
+Reference: [interfaces.ts](interfaces.ts)

+- You may use interfaces over type aliases.
+However, interfaces are not used to rename primitives.
+Use type aliases instead.
+Eg. `type Id = number | string`